John Busst: Oil drilling

 Busst's other major battle involved protecting the Great Barrier Reef from oil drilling.
-By September 1967 the Queensland Government had leased 80,920 square miles (nearly 21 million hectares) of the Great Barrier Reef to companies that intended to drill there for oil.
-Busst wrote to both Harold Holt and Opposition Leader Gough Whitlam proposing a moratorium on drilling on the reef and their support for a tropical marine science research centre for Townsville.
-The ensuing campaign was highly political, with Busst and his supporters linking the leases to the Queensland government through the shareholdings in Exoil No Liability held by a number of ministers as well as the Queensland Premier, Joh Bjelke-Petersen.
-The campaign broadened and pressed for the Australian Government to wrest control of the reef from the state.
+By September 1967, the Queensland Government had leased 80920 sqmi of the Great Barrier Reef to companies that intended to drill for oil.
+Busst wrote to both Harold Holt and Opposition Leader Gough Whitlam proposing a moratorium on drilling on the reef, and asking for their support for a tropical marine science research centre for Townsville.
+The ensuing campaign was highly political, with Busst and his supporters linking the leases to the Queensland government through the shareholdings in Exoil No Liability held by a number of Queensland ministers as well as the Queensland Premier, Joh Bjelke-Petersen.
+The campaign broadened and pressured for the Australian Government to wrest control of the reef from the state.

 Despite failing health, Busst worked with trade unions and parliamentarians, notably Senator George Georges, to pressure the Queensland Government and the oil companies.
-He planned, and widely publicized, the issue of a writ on the Queensland Government on the grounds that it had colluded with business to promote drilling.
-Public support grew and the "Save the Reef" campaign attracted support from both sides of politics.
-The campaign became international as Busst dispatched up to 4,000 letters around the globe.
-In March 1970 an oil tanker ran aground in the Torres Strait and an alarmed federal government upgraded the Inquiry to the Royal Commission into Exploratory and Production Drilling for Petroleum in the Area of the Great Barrier Reef.
-In the meantime legislation was drafted for sovereign control over underwater resources on the continental shelf.
+He planned, and widely publicised, the issuing of a writ against the Queensland Government on the grounds that it had colluded with businesses to promote drilling.
+Public support grew and the "Save the Reef" campaign attracted backing from both sides of politics.
+The campaign became international when Busst dispatched up to 4,000 letters around the globe.
+In March 1970, an oil tanker ran aground in the Torres Strait and an alarmed federal government upgraded the inquiry to become the Royal Commission into Exploratory and Production Drilling for Petroleum in the Area of the Great Barrier Reef.
+In the meantime, legislation was drafted for sovereign control over underwater resources on the continental shelf.

-During these campaigns waged in the 1960s to conserve Queensland's Great Barrier Reef and its tropical rainforests, Busst's house at Bingil Bay, Ninney Rise, became a centre for the movement.
-It hosted a range of influential visitors, including: politicians such as Harold Holt; noteworthy scientists such as marine biologist Dr Don McMichael, Japanese ornithologist Dr Jiro Kikkawa, rainforest ecologists Len Webb and Geoff Tracey, and United States marine collector and littoral zoologist Eddie Hegerl and his dive team; numerous conservation workers; and author Judith Wright.
-Wright, the inaugural president of the Wildlife Preservation Society of Queensland in 1962, was intimately involved in the activism and documented it in her book The Coral Battleground, which she dedicated to Busst.
+During the campaigns waged in the 1960s to conserve Queensland's Great Barrier Reef and its tropical rainforests, Busst's house at Bingil Bay, Ninney Rise, became a centre for the movement.
+It hosted a range of influential visitors, including: politicians such as Harold Holt, noteworthy scientists such as marine biologist Dr Don McMichael, Japanese ornithologist Dr Jiro Kikkawa, rainforest ecologists Len Webb and Geoff Tracey, United States marine collector and littoral zoologist Eddie Hegerl and his dive team, numerous conservation workers, and author Judith Wright.
+Wright, the inaugural president in 1962 of the Wildlife Preservation Society of Queensland, was intimately involved in the activism, and documented it in her book The Coral Battleground, which she dedicated to Busst.
 In a letter to Wisenet in the 1990s Wright described Busst as "the man whose energy and devotion had first sparked off, and largely continued" the fight to save the reef.